comp110-lytle/comp110/site/resources/setup/workspace.md

 11. Open a new terminal tab, from the _Command Palette_ select "Terminal: Create New Terminal"
 11. In the terminal that pops up, type: `git push --set-upstream backup main` then press enter (two dashes in the of `--set-upstream`).
 This command backs your work up to your GitHub repository.

 ## 6. Confirm Everything is Good to Go

 Phew, you're almost to the end of setup!
 Hang in there!

-From the View Menu of VSCode, select Explorer.
-You should see a left-hand sidebar with comp110-WORKSPACE at the top and if you expand it you should see `.devcontainer`,  `.vscode`, `tools`, `README.md`, etc. These are folders, which we refer to more technically as directories, and files in your workspace.

-Now, let's try opening your workspace in a Dev Container.
+Now, let’s try opening your workspace in a Dev Container.
 The Dev Container mode is what you will use throughout the rest of the course.

+First, make sure Docker is open in the background.
+Click "Accept", and do not sign in to Docker.

-Open the Command Palette once more and type "Reopen in Container".
+Next, in VSCode, open the Command Palette once more and type “Reopen in Container”.
 This step will take a few minutes.

+VSCode should now be running in what is called a "Dev Container."
+To confirm this, look in the lower left corner of VSCode, in the blue box, you should see "Dev Container: comp110-...".

 Once it's done, in the Explorer pane, you should see `.devcontainer`, `README.md`, and `welcome.py`.
 You will notice some of the other files are now hidden; they are hidden because they are not relevant to your work in the course.

 Let's run the welcome program!
 Open the terminal by going to the Terminal menu and selecting New Terminal.
 You should see a terminal window open at the bottom of VSCode.
 In the terminal, type `python -m welcome` and press enter.
 You should see a welcome message printed to the terminal!

 Let's be sure you are able to exit out of VSCode and find your work again.
 Go ahead and close VSCode.
 It will take a few seconds for your DevContainer to fully shut down in the background, so count to ten, take a few deep breaths, and be proud of setting up a modern, professional software development environment on your personal laptop!
 Then open VS Code again.
-If you see the same files in the left-hand sidebar, and "Dev Container: comp110-24f" in the bottom left corner: great!
+If you see the same files in the left-hand sidebar, and "Dev Container: comp110-25ss1" in the bottom left corner: great!
 Keep reading, though, so you know what to do in the future if you do not see your workspace.

-If you do not see your workspace files in the Explorer sidebar, go to File, select Open Recent, and look for the topmost entry that has `comp110-24f-workspace` in it and ends in `[Dev Container]` and select it.
+If you do not see your workspace files in the Explorer sidebar, go to File, select Open Recent, and look for the topmost entry that has `comp110-` in it and ends in `[Dev Container]` and select it.
 This is how you can get back to your workspace most easily in the future.

-## Issues

-Please check out [this page](/resources/setup/commonissues.html) if any issues arise.
-If you're still stuck, please head to office hours for help!
+## 7. Get Started on EX00 - Hello World

+You are now ready to begin the first exercise of the course, "Hello, world!".